Immersion

 Q. My placement seems low.
 Could it be wrong?

-Math placement is determined using a placement index that incorporates several pieces of information about you.
 You are invited to participate in the immersion program based on the placement score on file for you at the time you appear on our outreach list.
-If Baruch receives additional documents after that time, such as Advanced Placement scores or transcripts indicating previous college-level coursework in mathematics, your placement score may increase.
-If that happens, you may need a different immersion course, or you may not need immersion at all.
+If Baruch receives additional documents after that time, such as Advanced Placement scores or transcripts indicating previous college-level coursework in mathematics, your placement may increase.
+If that happens you may not need immersion at all.
 If you believe not all of your relevant documents have been received and evaluated yet, please send an email to newfreshman@baruch.cuny.edu or new.transfer@baruch.cuny.edu for guidance.
 The immersion program staff cannot answer questions of this type.

 Q. What happens if my placement score changes after I’ve already signed up for the immersion program?